mouadja02/bitcoin-1h-price/README.md

 3. Backed up daily to this repository as `btc_last24h_YYYY-MM-DD.csv` files

 This approach provides both a complete historical record and daily snapshots of recent price movements.

+## Data Usage and License 📝

+This dataset is **free to use** and is especially designed for machine learning projects, financial analysis, and academic research.
+Whether you're building price prediction models, studying market patterns, or teaching data science, this dataset provides a comprehensive foundation of Bitcoin price history.

 ## Setup Instructions 🛠️